 The specific rattling sound is caused by the ‘kessing, which is on its turn made of wire and tin.
 The instrument is played with bare hands and can produce three different drum sounds.

-The drum sounds of the congas cannot be missed at any salsa party, it is non stop used in salsa amsterdam.
+The drum sounds of the congas cannot be missed at any party in West Africa.
 Where its hip hop drum samples are eagerly used.
 A conga ensemble usually consists of three or four congas.
 One conga is used as a solo instrument and the two or three other congas function as the guidance.
 In addition, the low bass part is formed by the tumbao.
 The tumbao has two sides to play and its beats are produced with a stick.
 The drumhead of tumbao is very thick, and gives a deep low real drum sound.

 There are three sizes tumbao distinguished: kenkeni (small), the sangban (middle) and tumbaoba (largest).
 You can also make the tumbao drum sound by using drum samples and playing it on a drum computer.
 However, when using the drums for this purpose, you should take caution in searching for real drum samples.
 When you put in some effort you can find some free drum samples on the Internet easily.

-On top of the tumbao, the soloist plays on the most high sounding conga his improvised solos during salsa music.
-The instrument is used in ceremonies like weddings, baptism, normal salsa parties and circumcision.
-Every special event in life has its own rhythm and drum samles.
+On top of the tumbao, the soloist plays on the highest sounding conga his improvised solos.
+The instrument is used in ceremonies like weddings, baptism and circumcision.
+Every special event in life has its own rhythm and drum samples.
 And with any rhythm comes a special dance.

 Playing the Conga – Attitude